Finding an Internship

 Finding a rewarding internship is a matter of doing your homework.

 - Check out the Career Development Center.
-The CDC now has job and internship offerings available on line at their e-recruiting site.
+The CDC now has job and internship offerings available on line.

 - Research a company you're interested in on the Web and then, if that information is not already included on their site, call human resources to ask about the availability of internships and the process of application.